zalo-ze/psymotTest/README.md

 # psymotTest
-Using Godot To Change Multi-Object Tracking(MOT) Into A Psychology Test
+Using Godot To Change Multi-Object Tracking(MOT) From An Psychology Experiment Into A Psychology Test

 ## Usage
 - Godot for client